MarisaRichmond94/ColorWheel/scripts/service_builder/README.md

 # Service Builder
-**The service builder is a templating script designed to generate 80-95% of the code needed to create a generic RESTful Python service using our team's current standards.**
+**The service builder is a templating script designed to generate 80-95% of the code needed to create a generic RESTful Python service.**

 ## How To Run It